omar2535/GraphQLer/README.md

 ## Key features

+- Request generation: Automatically generate valid queries and mutations based on the schema (supports fragments, unions, interfaces, enums)!
-- Dependency awareness: Run queries and mutations based on their dependencies!
+- Dependency awareness: Run queries and mutations based on their natural dependencies
-- Dynamic testing: Keep track of resources created during testing
+- Resource tracking: Keep track of any objects seen in the API for future use and reconnaisance
 - Error correction: Try and fix requests so that the GraphQL API accepts them
-- Statistics collection: Shows your results in a nice file
+- Statistics collection: Shows your results in a easy-to-read file
 - Ease of use: All you need is the endpoint and the authentication token if needed
+- Customizability: Change the configuration file to suit your needs, proxy requests through Burp or ZAP if you want

 ## Getting started